technicfan/nrc-wrapper-go/README.md

 ---

 It installs the mods in a seperate directory from all your other mods to prevent the launcher messing with them (only supported with fabric).<br>
-If you used the wrapper before this change, you should probably delete the nrc mods from your regular mods folder (don't know whether it matters that much though).<br>
-It also checks if the correct loader and loader versions are installed to run the selected nrc modpack.
+It also checks if the correct loader and loader version is installed to run the selected nrc modpack.

 ---